bluescan/dyndns46/README.md

 Here is an example of a full configuration file for TacitDynDns:

 ```
-; Full configuration example for TacitDynDns.
+<
-;
+    Full configuration example for TacitDynDns.

-; This config file is in symbolic-expression syntax.
+    This config file is in symbolic-expression syntax.
+This text is in a multiline comment.
+Any files or external references
-; Any files or external references are relative to the working dir unless you specify an absolute path.
+    are relative to the working dir unless you specify an absolute path.
+Use forward slashes for directory separators.
-; Use forward slashes for directory separators.
+>
 [
     environment
     [ statefile     TacitDynDns.ips ]           ; Default.
 This file stores the last IP addresses successfully sent.